History

 Who are the awards for?

-The awards are a way of acknowledging those in the community who have contributed most to improve the lives of the people of Slough in 2024/25
+The awards are a way of acknowledging those in the community who have contributed most to improve the lives of the people of Slough in 2025/2026.
+There are five (5) Awards and thirteen (13) categories this year.

 Who can nominate?